beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Hathora Demo.md

 4. Open the `Content Window` -- verify that there are two `game_types`: `solo_queue` and `training`.
 5. Hit `Publish` and wait.
 Go to the Portal (`Operate -> Content`) and verify that the content is there.
 6. Open a bash terminal at the `BeamableUnreal` root directory.
-7. Make sure Docker is running and then run `dotnet beam services deploy` in that directory to get the microservices to your `hathora-demo` realm.
+7. Make sure Docker is running and then run `beam services deploy` in that directory to get the microservices to your `hathora-demo` realm.
 8. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
 9. Go to the Portal (`Account`) and set aside your Customer Id (CID).
 10. Go to the Portal and set aside your realm's PID and Realm Secret (`Games -> YourGame -> hathora-demo`).